How To Heal From Sexual Abuse With EFT Tapping

 Sexual abuse is a traumatic incident.

-• Put the past in the past
+- Place the past firmly in the past

-• Have healthier relationships
+- Build healthier relationships

-• Increase self-esteem
+- Increase self-esteem

 STEPS TO OVERCOME SEXUAL ABUSE TRAUMA WITH EFT TAPPING